We love our Dachshunds with all of our hearts and want them to be with us as long as they can. You may be wondering how long that is though.

 There are a lot of factors that influence a Dachshund’s lifespan.
 One of them is how overweight they are.

 A chubby Dachshund is not “more to love” or a “cute”.
 That extra weight is fat and it’s unhealthy for your Dachshund.

-With it your dog might not live as long or might get sick and not be able to live a life of adventure.
-Pet obesity is on the rise and it is a real problem.
+A fat Dachshund might not live as long or might get sick and not be able to live a life of quality and adventure.

 Here is a handy chart to asses your dog’s body condition from the Association of Pet Obesity and Prevention.